3 Methods to Copy Windows 10 to USB Drive (Bootable)

 So what is the superiority of bootable USB over other media?
 Well, the obvious reason is that it’s the lightest and most portable one.
 Meanwhile, it can be used on a variety of devices, including thin laptops without optical drives.

-In this post, I’ll introduces 3 methods to copy Windows to USB for free.
+In this post, I’ll introduce 3 methods to copy Windows to USB for free.

-How can you copy Windows 10 to make bootable USB?
+How to copy Windows 10 from PC to pendrive (bootable)

 Windows 10 comes with Backup and Restore utility to backup files, volumes or OS, but system files backed up in this way can only be stored as data.
 If you want to use the USB as a bootable drive, there are some other approaches you can take, and the results of them are functionally different.